ATStahl/CBEM/README.md

 In this repository there are two scripts for use in the Google Earth Engine Code Editor (https://code.earthengine.google.com/), once access is granted to your Google account.
 There are also three zipped shapefiles that can be imported as Assets into your Earth Engine storage:

-HUC8_outline_SHP.zip: outline of the study area used by Stahl et al. (2021)
+HUC8_outline_SHP.zip: outline of the study area used by Stahl et al. (in review)

+______: outline of potential riparian areas in the study area used by Stahl et al. (in review)

-training_SHP.zip: polygons used by Stahl et al. (2021) to train the classifier with Sentinel-2 images (collected in 2018).
+training_SHP.zip: polygons used by Stahl et al. (in review) to train the classifier with Sentinel-2 images (collected in 2018).

-validation_SHP.zip: polygons used by Stahl et al. (2021) to validate the classification of another set of Sentinel-2 images (collected in 2019).
+validation_SHP.zip: polygons used by Stahl et al. (in review) to validate the classification of another set of Sentinel-2 images (collected in 2019).